 Hydrolysis and Energy Production

 Hydrolysis causes the breakdown of ATP, the molecule that forms when sugar metabolizes in the digestive tract and transfers to all cells.
-According to the Community College of Baltimore County, the introduction of water--two hydrogen atoms and one oxygen atom--to a molecule of ATP, or adenosine triphosphate, pulls one phosphate atom away from the molecule, forming adenosine diphosphate.
+The introduction of water--two hydrogen atoms and one oxygen atom--to a molecule of ATP, or adenosine triphosphate, pulls one phosphate atom away from the molecule, forming adenosine diphosphate.
 The breaking of this bond releases energy that powers the body.

 Water forms the majority of the mucus lining that protects animal stomachs from the corrosive action of acid.
 Water passes directly into the intestine and the stomach without the need for digestion.
 It activates the sodium bicarbonate layer in the mucous membrane of the stomach, protecting it against hydrochloric acid.
 In addition, saliva, the fluid used to break down food in the mouth, consists mostly of water.